Timber Cladding for Buildings In Bushfire Areas

 Both our Trendplank Timber Cladding and Shou Sugi Ban range are suitable for use in bushfire-rated areas.

-• Shou Sugi Ban Timber Cladding – charred timber cladding, manufactured in-house at Mortlock Timber using Burnt Ash, Jarrah or Spotted Gum.
-Achieves a classy carbon black finish with reduced maintenance requirements.
+- Shou Sugi Ban Timber Cladding – charred timber cladding, manufactured in-house at Mortlock Timber using Jarrah, Irongum or spotted gum.
+A bold, carbon black finish with reduced maintenance requirements.
+That can achieve BAL 29 rating when spotted gum is specified.

 Does Shou Sugi Ban or charring the timber increase the fire rating of the timber?